jrsmth/jrsmth.github.io/README.md

 ### 🚩 Problem Statement
 * I could be a more effective software developer:
-  * There are challenges I cannot solve;
+  * There are challenges I am unable solve;
   * and good work that is left undone

 ### 👁️ Vision